victorluiz-bas/victorluiz-bas/README.md

 📚 August/2021 - let's do it! 📚

-- 👋 Hi, I’m @victorluiz-bas
+- 👋 Hi, I’m Victor Bezerra ( @victorluiz-bas )
-- 👀 I’m interested in ... front end? ... too soon to ask, i'll edit this file later. 😅
 - 🌱 I’m currently learning JS
-- 💞️ I’m looking to collaborate on ... wait...
-- 📫 How to reach me ...
+- 📫 You can reach me at: victorluiz.bas@gmail.com

 <!---
 victorluiz-bas/victorluiz-bas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.